sylviezhang37/delphi/README.md

 ## What It Does

-A mobile app where blind or low-vision users can capture their environment, and the app will speak aloud the information detected in the image.
-It could be used for a generic analysis of the surrounding, or help users get textual information from materials like flyers.
+A mobile app where blind or low-vision users can capture photos to understand their environment.
+The app will announce the information detected in the image, and tt could be used for a generic analysis of the surrounding, or help users get textual information from materials like flyers.

 ---